1. Home

 My electric bill is $290/mo

-Amount of Sunlight and Seasonality
+Amount of sunlight and seasonality

 The maximum offset of your solar energy system could be restricted by your local utility company.
 Each utility company has a different set of rules for what will work safely on their network.
 Unfortunately, you don’t have many options if your utility provider doesn’t let you achieve your desired solar offset.

 Unless you turn off your entire home, you will still use energy at night, and solar panels don't create electricity in the dark.
-You can use net metering credits to cover that energy usage, but as we discussed, the net metering policy of your local utility company could mean that the credits don’t cover all of your expected needs.
+You can use net metering credits to cover that energy usage, but as we discussed, the net metering policy of your local utility company could mean the credits don’t cover all of your expected usage.

 Another option is storing your excess power because you get almost a 1-to-1 rate of power in to power out.
 (There is some loss from the system, but it’s minimal.)
 The amount of power storage you need depends on your solar offset: The lower the offset, the more energy storage you’ll need to cover the difference.

-Your household electricity usage changes based on things like climate, weather, use of appliances and lights, and the time of day.
+Your household electricity usage changes based on things like climate, weather, use of appliances and lights, and time of day.
 While you can’t control how much electricity your panels generate, you can control how much you use, so limiting your energy consumption can make it easier for your electricity production to cover your needs.

 Solar Offset Is an Important Design Decision